iworks/simple-seo-improvements/readme.txt

 = 2.2.4 (2025-03-922) =
 * The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.7.
 * Too aggressive sanitation has been fixed.
 Props for [Gabi](https://infoblogerka.pl/). [#12](https://github.com/iworks/simple-seo-improvements/issues/12).
+* Update plugin from GitHub releases has been improved.

 = 2.2.3 (2025-02-22) =
 * The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.6.